wilsonmar/WebSockets/JMeter.md

 If, While, FoEach, Loop, Random, etc.

+## <a name="Timers"> Timers</a>
+The time period to wait between requests are defined by <strong>timers</strong>, also known as "think time" in LoadRunner.
+By default, requests are executed immediately one after another without any waiting time.

 ## <a name="PreProcessors"> Pre-Processors</a>
 Before a sampler is executed, elements (actions, assertions or basically whatever) that is going to happen are defined in <strong>pre-processors</strong> which